Sucerquia/Silver_ASE-plumed/README.md

 # Ab initio metadynamics determination of temperature-dependent free-energy landscape in ultrasmall silver clusters
 #### Daniel Sucerquia, Cristian Parra, Pilar Cossio, Olga Lopez, https://arxiv.org/abs/2201.08761
-This repository contains all the codes needed to reproduce ab-initio Well Tempered Metadynamics simulations with ASE and GPAW of the paper.
+This repository contains all the codes needed to reproduce the results of ab-initio Well Tempered Metadynamics simulations presented in the paper.
 This repository contains:

 1) LJ-cluster: Codes to reproduce the LJ-cluster benchmark
 2) Ag5: Codes to reproduce the Ag5 WT-MTD simulations at different temperatures